MilanGrujicic/MilanGrujicic/README.md

 ## Here is what I am working on! 👋

 - 🔭 I’m currently working on ...
-GIPHY API Test Suite
+My web scraper
 - 🌱 I’m currently learning ...
-Robot framework, Python and TypeScript
+Python
 - 📫 How to reach me: ...
 [Linkedin](https://www.linkedin.com/in/milan-grujicic-20ba05110/)
 - ⚡ Fun fact: ...
-There are 32 muscles in a cat's ear
+The word "good-bye" is a contraction of "God be with ye."

 ## #30NitesOfCode:
   [Check out my progress!](https://www.codedex.io/@milan2/30-nites-of-code)